Skip to main content

 fill-color

-Fill color of the polygon
+Fill color for the polygon.

 area|z5-[natural=water] {